Maastricht Street Art route

 About the route

-In the Street Art Maastricht route, you will learn to 'read' the city.
-Street art in Maastricht has its origins in the punk scene of the 1970s and 1980s, coming from the turbulent Randstad towards the Catholic South.
+The Street Art Maastricht route teaches you to 'read' the city.
+Street art in Maastricht has its origins in the punk scene of the 70s and 80s, coming from the turbulent Randstad towards the Catholic South.
 Squatters from Amsterdam brought with them the spray cans, while from Rotterdam came the stickers.
 Art soon evolved from critical cries and tags to complete works of art by writers claiming their name and fame with creative combinations of letters and characters.

 Tags, throw ups and complete works of art